tesselode/kira/docs/src/mixer.md

 # Result::<(), Box<dyn Error>>::Ok(())
 ```

+You can set the volume and panning of a track using `TrackHandle::set_volume`
+and `TrackHandle::set_panning`, respectively.
+The volume and panning settings
+will affect all sounds being played on the track.

+## Effects

 You can add effects to the track when creating it using
 `TrackSettings::with_effect`.
 All sounds that are played on that track will have
 the effects applied sequentially.